 Fans of Aintree’s big Grand National fences are in for a real treat here, as the Merseyside venue lays on not one, but two cracking chase contests over the most famous obstacles in the world.
-Hot on the heels of the Becher Chase comes this event, the Grand Sefton Chase, which draws the curtain on an excellent seven race card.
+Previously held on the same day as the Becher Chase, the Grand Sefton Chase will, from 2021, headline Aintree’s Autumn Raceday in November.

 The Grand Sefton was first run in 1865 but the race was discontinued after 1965 at a time when Aintree’s popularity was declining and the track was sold to a property developer.
 In 2003, with racing at Aintree is as popular as ever, the Grand Sefton was brought back into the racing calendar.

 There will be plenty in with chances in an often competitive renewal but for us, previous form over the fences trumps all else in this race.